 - Be at least 18 years of age.

 To protect the privacy of your identity and your Social Security Statement information, we are using a new identity verification process.
 To verify your identity, we will ask you for personal information, including answers to questions that only you should be able to answer.

-- Issue you a single User ID (Username and Password);
+- Issues you a unique User ID (Username and Password);

-- Comply with federal laws, regulations, and guidelines.
+- Complies with federal laws, regulations, and guidelines.

 - Social Security number;

 When you make a verification request to establish your account, our Identity Services Provider may use information from your credit report to help verify your identity.
 As a result, you may see a “soft” inquiry entry on your credit report with the Identity Services Provider, indicating that the Social Security Administration made an inquiry at your request and the date of that request.
 Soft inquiries do not affect your credit score, and you do not incur any charges related to them.
 Soft inquiries are displayed in the version of the credit report provided to a consumer and are not reported to lenders.
 Soft inquiries will not appear on your credit report from other providers.
 Soft inquiries are generally removed from your credit report after 12 months.
 Once you have registered for an online account, you will not generate additional soft inquiries by logging in to access our services.

 You may be unable or unwilling to create an online account if you: